-The Alco S1 was one of the first model of switcher locomotive the company produced and debuted just after Alco released its first ever commercial locomotive design, the DL series.
-The American Locomotive Company's (Alco) history with diesel switchers actually dated as far back as the boxcab design it developed in conjunction with General Electric and Ingersoll-Rand in 1918 for the Jay Street Connecting Railroad (#4).
-In 1931 it began constructing more standard designs, the HH or "High Hood" switchers beginning with the HH300.
+The Alco S1 was one of the first switcher models the company produced and debuted just after the company had released its first ever main line design, the DL series.
+The American Locomotive Company's history with switchers actually dated as far back as the boxcab design it had developed in conjunction with General Electric and Ingersoll-Rand in 1918 for the Jay Street Connecting Railroad (#4).
+In 1931 it began constructing more standard designs, the HH or "High Hood" switchers starting with the HH300.
 Along with this model Alco built the HH600, HH660, HH900, and HH1000 through July, 1940 producing 187 units in all.
-Convinced that it could catalog a successful line of switchers, Alco released the "S" series (Switcher) soon after, which would go on to be some of the most successful designs the manufacturer ever built.
+Convinced that it could successfully market a line of switchers, the builder released its "S" series (Switcher) soon after.
 Today, numerous S1s are preserved around the country, many of which are still operational.

-The Alco S1 was first produced in 1940 featuring an end-cab design using McIntosh & Seymore's 539 diesel engine.
-The model came equipped with a 600 horsepower rating and were well liked by shortlines and Class Is for yard work and light branch line duties.
-The prime mover for the S1 proved to be quite adept in light duty although the builder would come to find that producing a reliable main line diesel engine was a far different story.
-This was mostly due to the fact that the Schenectady manufacturer did not see diesel locomotives being used in main line freight and passenger service.
-However, Alco correctly foresaw the demand for switchers, at least early on for first-generation diesels.
+The Alco S1 was first produced in 1940 featuring an end-cab design using McIntosh & Seymore's 539 model prime mover.
+The model came equipped with 600 horsepower and was well liked by short lines and Class Is for yard work and light branch line duties.
+The engine the S1 employed proved quite adept in this capacity although the builder would come to find that producing a reliable main line design was a far trickier task.
+This was mostly due to the fact that the Schenectady manufacturer did not see diesel locomotives as standard freight and passenger power, a fatal decision that would haunt the company for years.
+In any event, to its credit Alco correctly foresaw the demand for switchers, at least early with first-generation examples.

-The Alco S1 employed many design characteristics that the company had refined during its early years of collaborating with Ingersoll-Rand and GE, particularly during the construction of its HH line.
+The S1 employed many design characteristics that the company had refined during its early years of collaborating with Ingersoll-Rand and GE, particularly during the construction of its HH line.
 This series was produced in conjunction with Westinghouse and McIntosh & Seymore featuring the former's "Visibility Cab" design, which was wider and, usually, taller (unless the hood was mounted flush with the top of the cab) than the trailing hood to give crews maximum visibility.
-Alco would use make this cab standard for its S series and early RS (Road Switcher) locomotives.
-The manufacturer also carried over the carbody design features of Otto Kuhler, which gave the HH models their final appearance, mostly in the way of soft bevels and curves.
+Alco would make this cab the standard for its S series and early RS (Road Switcher) locomotives.
+The manufacturer also carried over the carbody design features Otto Kuhler had employed on the HH locomotives, primarily in the way of soft bevels and curves.